w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

 Show moving content, such as carousels and animations.
-Present mechanisms to avoid distractions, seizures and physical reactions, and unpredictable keyboard focus management caused by moving content.
+Present methods to avoid distractions, seizures and physical reactions, and unpredictable keyboard focus management caused by moving content.
 For example, support for pausing, stopping, or hiding moving content, as well as using flashing that is below the accepted ratios where possible.

 #### Learning Outcomes for Topic

 Students should be able to:

-* design mechanisms for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example animations, carousels, and decorative gimmicks
+* design methods for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example animations, carousels, and decorative gimmicks
 * create designs that avoid flashing entirely or only flash below the acceptable thresholds
 * create designs with enough time for users to read parts of moving content, for example different slides in a carousel
 * define visual and non-visual identification of animated content and its different parts, for example identifying a carousel region and its different slides
 * define focus order within animated contents, including how to move to different parts of the carousel and how to get to the carousel controls
-* design mechanisms for stopping or controlling the volume of any audio that plays automatically for more than 3 seconds
+* design methods for stopping or controlling the volume of any audio that plays automatically for more than 3 seconds

 #### Teaching Ideas for Topic